aiven/aiven-docs/docs/products/kafka/howto/fake-sample-data.md

 sidebar_label: Sample data
 ---

-Learning to work with streaming data is much more fun with data, so to get you started on your Apache Kafka® journey we help you create fake streaming data to a topic.
+Learn to work with streaming data with sample data to get you started on your Apache Kafka® journey.

 :::note
 The following example is based on [Docker](https://www.docker.com/)